harumamburu/spring_bootstrap/README.md

-# spring_bootstrap
+# springbootcamp
-This project is intenede to learn java spring framework from scrathes.
+This project is inteneded to learn java spring framework from scrathes, creating simple applications and implementing some examples using spring.